thijsfranck/courageous-comets/docs/admin-guide/deployment.md

 DISCORD_TOKEN=<YOUR_TOKEN>
 ```

 Replace `<YOUR_TOKEN>` with your Discord bot token.
-The application will start and connect to Discord using the
+When the application starts, it will use this token to authenticate
-provided token.
+with Discord.

 ???
 QUESTION "Where do I find my Discord bot token?"
     See the configuration section for instructions on [how to obtain a Discord bot token](./configuration.md#discord_token).